Back to Podcast Guides

 1. Stabilize enough to look.
 If the material overwhelms you, return to support, orientation, and relational safety.

 2. Find the avoided energy.
-Anger, grief, desire, power, tenderness, need, pleasure, or fear may have been exiled because it once felt unsafe.
+Anger, grief, desire, power, tenderness, need, pleasure, or fear may have been exiled because expressing them once felt unsafe.

 3. Reclaim the function, not the old behavior.
 Anger may restore boundary.
 Grief may restore love.
 Desire may restore vitality.
 Power may restore the capacity to stay present rather than dominate.

-John says you do not become awake by awakening what is already awake; you become awake by awakening darkness.10 In nervous-system terms, this means the path is not only about bright states.
-It is also about increasing capacity to stay present with the parts of experience you previously had to contract around.
+John says you don't become awake by awakening what is already awake; you become awake by awakening darkness.
+In nervous-system terms, this means the path includes increasing capacity to stay present with the parts of experience you previously had to contract around.

 Keep this clean:

-• Do not use “shadow work” to justify impulsive disclosure, emotional dumping, or boundary violations.
+• Don't use "shadow work" to justify impulsive disclosure, emotional dumping, or boundary violations.

-• Do not use spiritual language to skip repair.
+• Don't use spiritual language to skip repair.

-• Do not do deep trauma excavation alone just because you heard a powerful podcast.
+• Don't do deep trauma excavation alone because you heard a powerful podcast.

-• Do measure progress by increased contact, responsibility, humility, and range — not by catharsis.
+• Measure progress by increased contact, responsibility, humility, and range.
+Catharsis alone is not the metric.

-John is not anti-teacher.
-He argues that one role of a teacher is to see your practice from a perspective you cannot yet access.
-But he also names why teacherly authority has been damaged: traditions often failed to integrate psychological work, and teachers’ unworked material harmed students.11
+John argues that one role of a teacher is to see your practice from a perspective you cannot yet access.
+But he also names why teacherly authority has been damaged: traditions often failed to integrate psychological work, and teachers' unworked material harmed students.

 Use this checklist before entering a practice community, intensive, or psychedelic-adjacent container: